PattaSiwa/portfolio/README.md

 # Web Development Portfolio
 ### Pattarapon Siwapornchai

-A static web page made with HTML, CSS and JavaScript to show case my web development projects
+A static web page made with HTML, CSS, JavaScript and GSAP for Animation to show case my web development projects